Saumya-Bhatt/karya-python-client/source/index.rst

 A user can submit a plan to Karya, defining how they want to run a job, and Karya will execute the job according to the plan.
 This documentation covers the Karya API client, a Python library for interacting with the Karya service.

-To read more about Karya, visit the `Karya GitHub page <https://github.com/Saumya-Bhatt/karya>`_.
+To read more about Karya, visit the `Karya GitHub page <https://github.com/Saumya-Bhatt/karya>`_

-Download the Karya client from the `GitHub Releases page <https://github.com/Saumya-Bhatt/karya-python-client/releases>`_.

 ##########
 Overview